Lead Poisoning Prevention Efforts

 Coalition to Prevent Lead Poisoning

-The Coalition to Prevent Lead Poisoning (CPLP) is an education and advocacy organization comprising over 100 individuals and community organizations dedicated to eliminating childhood lead poisoning in Monroe County.
-The UR CEC has been a core member of the coalition for over six years.
-The mission is to provide leadership and advocacy to empower the community and its residents to prevent the lead poisoning of children by creating an environment that is free of lead hazards, facilitates the creation of a system that protects children, creates jobs, and enhances property values.
+The Coalition to Prevent Lead Poisoning (CPLP) is an education and advocacy organization comprised of over 500 individuals and community organizations dedicated to eliminating childhood lead poisoning in Monroe County.
+The UR CEC has been a core member of the coalition since 2002.
+CPLP’s mission is to provide leadership and advocacy to empower the community and its residents to prevent the lead poisoning of children by creating an environment that is free of lead hazards, facilitates the creation of a system that protects children, creates jobs, and enhances property values.

 Rochester's Lead Law

-In 2006, CPLP partners succeeded in passing Rochester's Lead Ordinance, one of the first local lead laws in the country.
+In 2005, Rochester passed a Local Lead Ordinance, one of the first local laws in the country to include lead in proactive inspections of rental housing.
 Since the law passed, the CEC has focused on sustaining implementation of the law, evaluating its impacts and disseminating lessons learned to other communities.
 For example, in collaboration with community and government partners, we annually assess implementation of the lead law, outcomes of housing inspections, and geographic distributions of lead poisoning cases.
 Rochester City government staff and CPLP have used results of these analyses in decisions about implementing and amending the lead law.
-Most recently, results from a year five review conducted by the CEC highlighted the need to inspect 1- and 2-family units more frequently.